Logical blocks for fault-tolerant topological quantum computation: Fault-tolerant instruments for the surface code in (2 + 1)D

-\textbf{Channel checks.} For surface code topological fault-tolerant channels, the analogues of code stabilizers and logical operators are channel checks and logical correlators, respectively.
-Similarly to the topological features, the dimensions of stabilizers and logicals are increased by one to reach their channel counterparts in the space-time picture.
-In particular, channel checks correspond to parity constraints on the outcomes of operators supported on closed (i.e., without boundary), homologically trivial surfaces of codimension 1 (i.e., 2D) in the template complex.
-(This is analogous to how 2D surface code stabilizers consist of Pauli operators supported on closed, homologically trivial loops.)
-In particular, the surface of every bulk 3-cell of the template corresponds to a channel check, in the following way.
-In CBQC, a surface code stabilizer measurement repeated between two subsequent time-steps gives rise to a channel check, and this check can be identified with the 3-cell whose two faces the measurements are supported on.
-In FBQC, fusion measurements between resource states supported on the vertices of a 3-cell constitute a resource state stabilizer, and thus a channel check (this will be carefully validated in Sec.~\ref{sec:topological_fbqc}).
+\textbf{Checks.} There is a close connection between the elements used to describe topological codes with those required to characterize fault-tolerant instruments.
+For instance, stabilizer operators of the code give rise to check operators for the QIN as the stabilizers are repeatedly measured.
+Similarly, the logical operators of the code give rise to logical correlators, which track how the corresponding degree of freedom map between ports.
+In topological fault tolerance, going from code to protocol involves increasing the geometric dimension by one, which in the circuit model is naturally interpreted as the temporal direction.
+In particular, checks correspond to parity constraints on the outcomes of operators supported on closed (i.e., without boundary), homologically trivial surfaces of codimension 1 (i.e., two dimensional) in the template complex.
+This is analogous to how 2D surface code stabilizers consist of Pauli operators supported on closed, homologically trivial loops.
+In particular, the surface of every bulk 3-cell of the template corresponds to a check, in the following way.
+In CBQC, a surface code stabilizer measurement repeated between two subsequent timesteps gives rise to a check, and this check can be identified with the 3-cell whose two faces the measurements are supported on.
+In FBQC, fusion measurements between resource states supported on the vertices of a 3-cell constitute a resource state stabilizer, and thus a check (this will be carefully validated in Sec.~\ref{sec:topological_fbqc}).